 Leave animals at home.
 With the exception of certified service animals, pets are not permitted at the Garden.

-If you have a few hours: We suggest a visit to the Kurimoto Japanese Garden and the Indoor Showhouses (including the Tropical House with butterflies from around the world).
+If you have a few hours: We suggest a visit to the Aga Khan Garden, the Kurimoto Japanese Garden and the Indoor Showhouses (including the Tropical House with butterflies from around the world).
 Make a stop for ice cream on your way out, then plan to come back when you have more time.

-If you have half a day: All of the above, plus a 45-minute guided Tram Tour of the Main Garden (with some stops along the way to smell the flowers), topped with lunch or a snack at the outdoor Patio Café.
+If you have half a day: All of the above, plus a 45-minute guided Tram Tour (with some stops along the way to smell the flowers), topped with lunch or a snack at the outdoor Patio Café.

-If you have the day: All of the above, plus a leisurely stroll through Main Garden to take a closer look at the Alpine Garden, Primula Dell, Herb and Sensory Gardens, Native People’s Garden, Trial, Vegetable and Fruit Gardens, rose, lily, lilac and peony collections and so much more.
-You can get even further into nature on the Garden’s trail systems and Imrie Wetland boardwalk.
+If you have the day: All of the above, plus a leisurely stroll through Garden to take a closer look at the Alpine Garden, Primula Dell, Herb and Sensory Gardens, Indigenous Garden, Trial, Vegetable and Fruit Gardens, rose, lily, lilac and peony collections and so much more.
+You can get even further into nature on the Imrie Wetland boardwalk.
 Or, you can simply find a quiet spot on a bench and breathe in the beautiful surroundings.

 If you want even more: The Garden is an ever-changing feast for the senses, and a perfect place to recharge your batteries.
 If you would like to visit several times over the season, consider a Garden Season Pass or a Friends of the Garden membership for great savings.